Mediasoft-Cie-S-A/formeditor.ms/README.md

 After you've added the new component, you may need to restart your server to see the changes.

+### Login component

+The built-in login component now supports additional options that can be configured in the editor:

+- **Endpoint** – URL of the backend authentication web service.
+- **Encrypt password** – when enabled, the password is hashed with SHA-256 before being sent.
+- **Google/Microsoft Endpoint** – optional URLs that render extra buttons for federated login with Google or Microsoft.

+The backend module `authStatic.js` also exposes a JSON web service at `POST /api/login` for programmatic authentication.
+The default login page now includes "Login with Google" and "Login with Microsoft" buttons that redirect to `/auth/google` and `/auth/openid`.

 ## Webserver

 The file webserver.js, located in the js folder, serves as the configuration file for the web server.
 It initializes the web server and converts Swagger documentation into a draggable and droppable API list.